 One easy way to invest in Bitcoin is to purchase an ETF that holds Bitcoin.
 As an ETF, you can do this with your IRA.
 Also, the tax consequences are clearly defined since you are simply holding an ETF.
 The common EFT for Cryptocurrencies are Grayscale Bitcoin Trust (GBTC) or Grayscale Etherium Trust (ETH).

-You can also purchase stock in companies that operate as miners like RIOT, and you will note that the stock movements in these companies follow the price of Bitcoin.
+You can also purchase stock in companies that operate as miners like RIOT, or Bitcoin Exchange platforms like Coinbase.
+The stock movements in these companies follow the price of Bitcoin.
 Finally, there are hybrid bitcoin plays like Overstock (OSTK), which use to sell goods but became a big player in Bitcoin, PayPal (PYPL), and even NVDIA (NVDA), which makes chips that optimize bitcoin mining even though they are trying to get out of this business.

 Bitcoin is an Easy Investment